gini/gini-mobile-android/health-sdk/sdk/src/doc/source/setup.rst

 To install add our Maven repo to the root build.gradle file and add it as a dependency to your app module's build.gradle.

+TODO: update this section after we have released to Maven Central

 build.gradle:

 .. code-block:: groovy